Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios.md

 `clearUserProperties` removes all the current user's user properties.

-!!!warning
+!!!warning "This action is irreversible"

-    This action is irreversible.
-Amplitude can't sync the user's user property values from before the wipe to any future events.
+    If you clear user properties, Amplitude can't sync the user's user property values from before the wipe to any future events.

 === "Objective-C"